 Unfortunately, all this means that animated GIFs are perhaps the worst possible file format to store video.
-We have decades of research into how to compress digital video which have yielded tremendous breakthroughs like chroma subsampling, discrete cosine transforms, or motion compensation.
+We have decades of research into how to compress digital video which has yielded tremendous breakthroughs like chroma subsampling, discrete cosine transforms or motion compensation.
 Unlike actual video files, GIF uses none of these techniques, meaning a few seconds of content can be megabytes in size.
 Bloated size, slow frame rates, and other GIF limitations like a 256 color palette mean there are a lot of performance problems using GIFs for video clips.

-Even though animated GIFs are huge, slow, and don’t look as good as traditional video, there are still several benefits:
+Even though animated GIFs are huge, slow, and don’t look as good as the traditional video, there are still several benefits: